PAGE FOUR: GERMANY

 When Heinz was three, his father committed suicide.
 He told other children his father had worked in a factory.
 Paul Kornagel, an inventor, had owned the factory.
 He refused to make weaponry in WWI.
 The business was taken from him for the war effort.
 A founding member of the communist party, he insisted his children have no more resources than available to everyone.
 Heinz wore shoes too small for his feet.
 This resulted in hammer toes.
 Heinz could recall his mother crying as the shoes were forced onto his feet.
 Heinz told the story omitting his own pain.
 Focusing upon the pain of others was a life pattern.
 He had no memory of his father, only scenes his influence had directed.
 Paul Kornagel had been an accomplished mountain climber.
 A fatal fall ended his life.
 As a young adult, Heinz visited the area of the death.
 Experienced climbers told him the fall had to be planned.
 No one with his father's skill would make those basic mistakes.
 Kornagel, a Germanized version of a Russian name.
 What was that name?
 A tale of anarchy gone awry and flight.
 The attempted bombing of an official's coach.

 Two years after the death of her husband, Heinz's mother died of cancer.
 He remembered her as sensitive and stressed.
 Her family owned a music publishing bisiness.
 She was one of the first women in Germany to earn a PhD.
 Heinz explained she was allowed to achieve this level as music was an art, not a science.
 His mother taught at the Leipzig Conservatory.
-As she practiced, he would lie on his back underneath her wishing she would play with him.
+As she practiced, he would lie on his back underneath the piano wishing she would play with him.
 Pressures of an imminent world tour made this impossible.
 One day, Heinz sat at the piano.
 He began to play Bach.
 The music, this miracle, gave the little three year old his mother's attention.
 Two years later, Heinz would be taken to the hospital to visit her as she was dying and no longer able to recognize him.
 Heinz died on Mother's Day.
 Beautiful weather

 The man in his nineties and the little boy watched from a distance.
 What did the man believe the child could learn from witnessing this political event?
 Heinz remembered people running in the streets and loud noises.
 A child's instincts knew, but could not understand each silence promised more fast movements and loudness.
 The Revolution of the Workers ended when Heinz was three.
 As he finished this story, he turned away.
 Knowing in two years the child would be orphaned, the vulnerability in his voice was heartbreaking.
 Heinz told me his grandfather never let go of his hand.